Image: Benjamin Davies

-Commitment is what will keep you going during the moments when the people around you tell you they think you're crazy; when you don't even know what you really want to do (and wonder if you ever will); and when you come home from work with barely have enough energy to do the things you need to do, let alone anything on your career change.
+It's what will keep you going when you have no idea what else you want to do (and wonder if you ever will); when you can't yet leave a job you hate; and when you come home from work with barely enough energy to do the things you need to do, let alone anything on your career change.

-When you're committed, it gives you the resolve to be courageous.
+When you're committed, it opens up the space for you to be courageous.